rawdreeg/bodjack_wp_theme/README.md

 # bodjack_wp_theme
-Simple WP for wordpress with support.
+Simple bootstrap theme for wordpress with support for Woocommerce.